zarexalvindaria/zarexalvindaria/README.md

 In simple words, I am a business student who transitioned to the #techfield.
 I am currently studying Mobile and Internet Technologies at Asia Pacific College while working as a Customer Notifications Assistant at a Cloud Service provider.

 ### What I'm working on...
-🔭 I’m currently working on Udacity's and SUSE Linux's Cloud Native Foundations Scholarship Program.
+🔭 I’m currently working on Udacity's and SUSE's Cloud Native Foundations Scholarship Program.

 ### Technologies which I have hands-on experience so far...